guyte149/homebridge-broadlink-easy/README.md

 This plugin should now be able to discover your device.

 ## Thanks
+  This has been forked from kiwi-cam. https://github.com/kiwi-cam/homebridge-broadlink-rm "If you like this plugin and want to show your support then please star the Github repo, or better yet; buy me a drink using [Paypal](https://paypal.me/kiwicamRM)."

   Original: Thanks to @tattn (https://github.com/tattn/homebridge-rm-mini3), @PJCzx (https://github.com/PJCzx/homebridge-thermostat), @momodalo (https://github.com/momodalo/broadlinkjs), and @lprhodes (https://github.com/lprhodes/homebridge-broadlink-rm) whose time and effort got this started.

   In this fork: Thanks to @kiwi-cam (https://github.com/kiwi-cam), @Cloudore (https://github.com/Cloudore) and @Faisalthe01 (https://github.com/Faisalthe01) for your work!